sagarsirbi/expense_tracker/LOGGING_GUIDE.md

-# 📋 Expense Tracker Logging System
+# 📋 Arthiq Logging System

 A comprehensive logging solution for both frontend and backend to track events, errors, and user actions for debugging and monitoring.